hatari/hatari/readme.txt

 build tree.
 You can then install the emulator by typing "make install".

+ 3.1) WinUAE and "old" UAE CPU cores

+By default Hatari is built with the "old" UAE CPU core used in the earlier Hatari releases, but the new v1.5 supports also new & experimental WinUAE CPU core which offers better cycle accuracy (especially for Falcon emulation) and in future also some potential extra features like MMU support.

+The WinUAE CPU core can be enabled by toggling the ENABLE_WINUAE_CPU variable in the Hatari CMake configuration (e.g. with the interactive "ccmake" program).

+The plan is to eventually (in the next version) have WinUAE CPU core enabled by default and deprecate the "old" UAE CPU core, but currently WinUAE CPU core is still lacking all the ST/STE specific tweaks and testing for ST/STE compatibility.

- 3.1) Known problems
+ 3.2) Known problems

-RHEL 5 and the derived CentOS v5.x Linux distributions ship with a broken readline library:
+Old RHEL 5 and the derived CentOS v5.x Linux distributions ship with a broken readline library:
 	https://bugzilla.redhat.com/show_bug.cgi?id=499837

-To get CMake readline detection and linking working on them, you need to give these as arguments to the "cmake" command above:
+To get CMake readline detection and linking working on them, you need to give these as extra arguments to the "cmake" command:
    -DCMAKE_C_FLAGS=-lncurses -DCMAKE_EXE_LINKER_FLAGS=-lncurses